-Rossalyn Warren is a feature and investigative journalist, reporting mostly on the intersection between international news, human rights, and technology, with a special focus on women's rights.
+Rossalyn Warren is a feature and investigative journalist.
 She writes for The New York Times, Washington Post, Guardian, CNN, BuzzFeed News, The Atlantic, BBC, VICE, ELLE and Teen Vogue, among other places.
 She was previously a senior news reporter for BuzzFeed News in London.

 She doesn't normally refer to herself in third person, and she still doesn't have a decent headshot.